WordPress/openverse/documentation/projects/proposals/detecting_sensitive_textual_content/20230308-implementation_plan_filtering_and_designating_results_with_sensitive_textual_content.md

        index
      - A benign list of terms to use for local testing that matches results in the sample data
-1. Update the data refresh DAG factory code to call the new filtered index actions.
+1. Create a new `create_filtered_index` DAG that is triggered by the existing data refresh DAG.
 1. Update the API with the new query parameter and query the filtered index when not including sensitive results.
 1. Update the API to query the filtered index by document `_id` to deduce which